steveseguin/social_stream/ai.md

 There's many choices available; go to https://ollama.com/library for a list of options.

-Social Stream Ninja is currently hard-coded to work with Llama3, so lets use that.
+Social Stream Ninja targets Llama3.1 by default, but you can specify the model to use the Social Stream Ninja menu.
+For now though, let's just use `llama3.1`

-To install the model, lets open Command Prompt (or Terminal) `> ollama pull llama3`
+To install the model, lets open Command Prompt (or Terminal) `> ollama pull llama3.1`

 ![image](https://github.com/user-attachments/assets/4852506e-7761-47d1-99ce-8b2b01f34bac)

-If you need to remove it, you can run `ollama rm llama3`
+If you need to remove it, you can run `ollama rm llama3`.

 ![image](https://github.com/user-attachments/assets/235ec0fb-aa70-4206-8b8d-98dbe173a096)